OWASP Top Ten 2025 – The Complete Guide

 5. Injection (moved down from #3)

-Injection vulnerabilities — including SQL, OS command, NoSQL, and LDAP injection — have dropped from #3 to #5 in the 2025 list, but they remain among the most exploited and widely understood web security issues.
+Injection vulnerabilities, including SQL, OS command, NoSQL, and LDAP injection, have dropped from #3 to #5 in the 2025 list, but they remain among the most exploited and widely understood web security issues.

 Common types of injection

 - SQL Injection: The most notorious example, where malicious SQL fragments are injected into a query.
 Attackers can read, modify, or delete data, or even execute administrative database operations.
+Example: appending ‘ OR ‘1’=’1 to a login query to bypass authentication.

 - NoSQL Injection: A modern variant affecting MongoDB, Firebase, and other NoSQL stores, often caused by unsanitized JSON queries.